 Not done easily: to trace the sentence etched in

-This rock, and mark the martyrs fixed to its walls
+This rock, and mark the martyrs fixed to its

 As they speak.
 There appears Oscar, San Romero,